edgecase/bird-wave/doc/responsive-design-with-js.md

 API and a simple registry/callback pattern that fires for different stages of matching a media query.
 We can use enquirejs callbacks to set the value of a `screen-size` variable, which our app can use when deciding whether or not to render a component.
-In ClojureScript (`model` is an atom that is responsible for the application state):
+In the following ClojureScript example, `model` is an atom that is responsible for the application state:

 ```clojure
 (defn watch-screen-size [model]